100% fly-in fly out (FIFO) ban

 Further domestic gas supply

-On 6 September 2017, Queensland Government has announced the release of 400 square kilometers of exploration land for tender in the Surat and Bowen Basin.
+On 6 September 2017, Queensland Government has announced the release of 400 square kilometres of exploration land for tender in the Surat and Bowen Basin.
 The conditions attached to the exploration tenement ensure that any gas found and produced will need to be sold to the domestic market.

 This comes the day after the Government announced Senex as the preferred tenderer to explore a previously released ‘domestic gas’ block.